Peter's Two Dads

 "Peter's Two Dads" is the tenth episode in the fifth season of the American animated television series Family Guy.
 It originally aired on the Fox network in the United States on February 11, 2007.
-The plot follows Peter traveling to Ireland to find his biological father, after he accidentally kills his stepfather at his daughter's birthday party.
-Meanwhile, after Lois spanks him, Stewie becomes fascinated with it and goes to great lengths to have her hit him again.

 The episode was written by Danny Smith and directed by Cyndi Tang, with Greg Lovell as co-director.
+The plot follows Peter travelling to Ireland, along with Brian, to find his biological father, after he accidentally kills his stepfather at Meg's birthday party.
+Meanwhile, after Lois spanks Stewie for destroying her pearl necklace, he becomes fascinated with it and goes to great lengths to have her hit him again, but she was guilty for doing this and refuses to because doesn't want to hurt him again after making him cry.

-It received mostly positive reviews from critics for its storyline and many cultural references.
+The episode received mostly positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.97 million homes in its original airing.
 The episode featured guest performances by Dan Conroy, Phyllis Diller, Charles Durning and Fred Tatasciore, along with several recurring guest voice actors for the series.
 It was nominated for a Primetime Emmy Award for Outstanding Original Music and Lyrics, for the episode's song entitled "Drunken Irish Dad", at the 59th Primetime Creative Arts Emmy Awards.

 Plot

-Meg asks Lois and Peter if she can have a birthday party, preferably a teenager-type party with a band playing at her house.
-Unfortunately, Peter and Lois do not even know how old Meg is going to be.
-They have bought sixteen candles, but Meg overreacts when telling them that she is turning seventeen years old, and calls them jerks.
-Meg notices that her birthday party is kiddie-type, with games such as Pin the Tail on the Donkey.

-At the party, Peter dresses up as "Pee Pants the Inebriated Hobo Clown", "an adorable tramp who wears found clothing and eats out of your garbage can".
-Peter then tells Meg that he got her a scarf for her birthday.
-Meg declines, while Peter then says he got her "a dozen scarves" which Peter then proceeds to regurgitate as one long scarf, as he has actually tied and swallowed them (which Lois says he was not supposed to do).
-This causes him to cough and vomit.
-Peter hands Meg the long scarf from his tongue, but Meg refuses to hold it.
-Peter then urges Meg to hold them, and then asks if his long johns are tied to the end of them.
-When Meg says they are not, Peter then says "Oh, god" and regurgitates them as well, and then crouches in pain following the ordeal.
-Meg asks Lois if she can open her gifts, and Meg notices Stewie opening most of them.
-Peter gets drunk, and attempts to ride a unicycle down the steps, but falls off and crushes his father, Francis, who later dies in the hospital from the accident.
-Just before Francis dies, he calls Peter "a fat stinking drunk".
+Meg, who is turning seventeen, asks Lois and Peter if she can have a birthday party, preferably a teenager-type party with a band playing at her house.
+Unfortunately, Peter and Lois offend her by throwing her a kiddie-type party, with games such as Pin the Tail on the Donkey, and reveal that they got her age wrong as they bought sixteen candles.
+At the party, Peter dresses up as "Pee Pants the Inebriated Hobo Clown", and tells Meg that he got her "a dozen scarves" as a gift which he then proceeds to regurgitate as one long scarf, as he has actually tied and swallowed them (which Lois says he was not supposed to do), causing him to cough and vomit.
+Peter hands Meg the long scarf, regurgitates his long johns from his stomach, and then crouches in pain following the ordeal.
+He then gets drunk, and attempts to ride a unicycle down the staircase, but falls off and crushes his father, Francis, who later dies in the hospital from the accident, with his last dying words condemning Peter as a "fat stinking drunk".